teofanis/ybdownloader/README.md

 # Build for your current platform
 wails build

-# The binary will be in build/bin/
+# The binary ends up in build/bin/
 ```

 ### Running Tests